Guitar Recording Software for Mac and PC

 Press PLAY to get started.
 The InstantDrummer should be heard playing.

 Press the DRUMMER button to make changes to the InstantDrummer.
-Turn the INSTENSITY knob to control the InstantDrummer's playing.
+Turn the INTENSITY knob to control the InstantDrummer's playing.
 Every Riff can have a different intensity.
 Click the PART popup menu to select different sections of the song like verse, chorus, or bridge.
 Every Riff can have a different part.
 Click the SESSION popup menu to get a different style for different songs.
 Each Riff can have a different Session.

 Adjust the TEMPO by clicking in the box and moving the mouse up or down.
 Tempo can also by set with a guitar using Junt.

-Adjust the LENGTH of the RIff in bars by clicking in the box and moving the mouse up or down.
+Adjust the LENGTH of the Riff in bars by clicking in the box and moving the mouse up or down.
 When the RIff reaches the end of the bar, it loops.
 The InstantDrummer automatically plays a fill in the last bar.
 The Tempo, Length and Time Signature become locked after a layer has been recorded.

-*Important Notice: RiffWorld.com, RiffCaster song posting, and RiffLink online collaboration have been disabled.
+*Notice: RiffWorld.com, RiffCaster song posting, and RiffLink online collaboration have been disabled.
 See RiffWorld forum for details.